 There is also a ton of discussion including survey spreadsheets on the reddit thread.
 So it looks like Chase Sapphire Reserve 5/24 is definitely the case.

-You can apply for the Chase Sapphire Reserve through the below links, if you’re under 5/24 or want to give it a try anyways.
+You can compare the Chase Sapphire Reserve with other cards at this link, if you’re under 5/24 or want to give it a try anyways.
 I do receive a commission if you’re approved through this link

 Have you applied for the Chase Sapphire Reserve card?
 Leave your 5/24 data points in the comments